Mirror Symmetry for Truncated Cluster Varieties: The mirror construction

 The manifolds in our mirror construction will be obtained from the cotangent bundle of a torus by a simple Weinstein handle attachment.
 We begin with the two-dimensional case, studied extensively in \cite{STW}.

-\begin{construction} Let $T=T^2$ be a 2-torus and $\psi_1,\ldots,\psi_r:T\to S^1$ characters of $T,$ defining codimension-1 subtori $S_1,\ldots,S_r.$ A choice of coorientations of the subtori $S_i$ determines lifts of the $S_i$ to Legendrian circles $\calL_i$ in the contact boundary $S^*T$ of $T^*T.$ We write $W$ for the Weinstein manifold obtained by attaching one Weinstein handle along each Legendrian $\calL_i.$ \end{construction} \begin{example} Let $r=1$ and let $\psi=\psi_1$ be the character given in coordinates by $(\theta_1,\theta_2)\mapsto \theta_1.$ Then the Weinstein manifold $W$ has skeleton given by the union of the torus $T$ and a Lagrangian disk glued to $T$ along $S=\{\psi=1\},$ as depicted two different ways in Figure~\ref{fig:ex-basic}. \end{example}
+\begin{Construction} Let $T=T^2$ be a $2$-torus and $\psi_1,\dots,\psi_r\colon T\to S^1$ characters of $T$, defining codimension-$1$ subtori $S_1,\dots,S_r$.
+A choice of coorientations of the subtori $S_i$ determines lifts of the $S_i$ to Legendrian circles $\calL_i$ in the contact boundary $S^*T$ of $T^*T$.
+We write $W$ for the Weinstein manifold obtained by attaching one Weinstein handle along each Legendrian $\calL_i$. \end{Construction}

+\begin{Example} Let $r=1$ and let $\psi=\psi_1$ be the character given in coordinates by $(\theta_1,\theta_2)\mapsto \theta_1$.
+Then the Weinstein manifold $W$ has skeleton given by the union of the torus $T$ and a Lagrangian disk glued to $T$ along $S=\{\psi=1\}$, as depicted two different ways in Figure~\ref{fig:ex-basic}. \end{Example}

 The Weinstein manifold $W$ constructed above admits a simple Liouville-sectorial cover.
-Let $M=\ZZ^2,T=M_{S^1},$ and note that each character $\psi_i$ is a vector in the dual vector space $N_\RR$; hence we can think of the collection of characters $\psi_i$ as a purely one-dimensional fan $\Sigma$ in $N_\RR$.
+Let $M=\ZZ^2$, $T=M_{S^1}$, and note that each character $\psi_i$ is a vector in the dual vector space $N_\RR$; hence we can think of the collection of characters $\psi_i$ as a purely one-dimensional fan $\Sigma$ in $N_\RR$.
 Now the following is an immediate consequence of Definition \ref{defn:mirrorsec}:

-\begin{lemma} The Liouville sector determined by the pair $(T^*M, \bigsqcup \calL_i)$ is the Liouville sector $\oX_\Sigma^\vee$ described in Definition~\ref{defn:mirrorsec}, the mirror to the (incomplete) toric variety $\oX_\Sigma.$ \end{lemma}
+\begin{Lemma} The Liouville sector determined by the pair $\big(T^*M, \bigsqcup \calL_i\big)$ is the Liouville sector~$\oX_\Sigma^\vee$ described in Definition~$\ref{defn:mirrorsec}$, the mirror to the $($incomplete$)$ toric variety $\oX_\Sigma$. \end{Lemma}

-The other piece in the Liouville-sectorial cover we consider will be a disjoint union of copies of $T^*D,$ for $D$ a disk; this is the Weinstein manifold whose skeleton is the disjoint union of copies of the disk $D.$ Note that for $A\subset D$ an annulus, the Liouville sector $T^*D$ admits $T^*A$ as a subsector.
+The other piece in the Liouville-sectorial cover we consider will be a disjoint union of copies of $T^*D$, for $D$ a disk; this is the Weinstein manifold whose skeleton is the disjoint union of copies of the disk $D$.
+Note that for $A\subset D$ an annulus, the Liouville sector $T^*D$ admits $T^*A$ as a subsector.